Editing Technique: Reverse Outlining

 - Make any edits that you identified during your evaluation.

-There are many ways to make your reverse outline depending on your learning style, the paper you’re editing, and personal preference.
-Here are some suggestions:
+There are many ways to make your reverse outline depending on your learning style, the paper you’re editing, and personal preference:

-- This allows you to see your reverse outline directly alongside your paragraphs so that you can compare them.
+- Benefit: Allows you to see your outline directly alongside your paragraphs for comparison.

-- Open a clean document specifically for your reverse outline.
+- The Clean Document Method: Open a clean document specifically for your reverse outline.
 Put your thesis at the top and then put your sentences in a bulleted list.

-- This is especially useful for a longer paper because it collects your sentences in a visually smaller area, and you can use scaffolded bullet points to show sections and sub-points.
+- Benefit: Especially useful for long papers; it collects your sentences in a visually smaller area and uses scaffolded points to show sub-points.

-- Write each of your sentences on an index card and lay the cards out on a table or other surface.
+- The Index Card Method: Write each of your sentences on an index card and lay the cards out on a table or other surface.

-- This method allows you to easily experiment with different orders and arrangements, and is especially helpful if you are having trouble figuring out how to organize your ideas.
+- Benefit: Allows you to easily experiment with different orders and arrangements—helpful if you are having trouble with organization.

 Using a Reverse Outline: Evaluation and Editing